 Another way to get better meeting suggestions is to turn on Personal Calendar Sync.
 When your work calendar is an accurate reflection of how you plan to spend your time, Clockwise can do a better job scheduling meetings at the best time for you.

 The Clockwise personal calendar sync feature automatically syncs events from your personal Google Calendar account to your work calendar, so you never miss a doctor’s appointment or an important delivery.
 It leaves the details out of the event, so your personal events stay private.

 Set it up by hitting “Features and integrations” in Settings and then clicking “Connect new calendar.”

 Clockwise opens up Focus Time by scheduling your meetings back-to-back as much as your settings and your colleagues’ calendars allow.
 But if attending meetings one right after the other leaves you feeling tired at the end of the day, Clockwise can also schedule breaks.

 Just tell Clockwise that you prefer to have a break after a few hours of meetings.
 In Settings, open up Work Preferences, and scroll down to “Should Clockwise try to spread out consecutive meetings?”
 If you’d like it to, toggle the feature on and choose how much space you want in-between your meetings.

 Autopilot can help maximize your Focus Time, ensure you meet at the most convenient times, and feel less wiped out at the end of your workday.
-For even more time management and productivity tips, check out these other posts:
+Check this page out for some great time management apps.
+And for even more time management and productivity tips, check out these other posts: